BackupTheBerlios/hjb-svn/trunk/docs/rst/start-connection.rst

 This **GET** request starts the connection identified by the URI at the root of the request's URL.
 This command

 * is idempotent during the lifetime of a connection.
-I.e, can be sent more than once to the same URL.
-If the connection is already started, the request is ignored.
-If the connection is no longer present, the command results in a *404 Not Found* response.
+I.e, it can be sent more than once to the same URL and is ignored if the connection is already started.

+* sends back a *404 Not Found* response, if the connection is no longer present.

 .. _back to commands: ./command-list.html